 The users are the best people for evaluating how satisfied they are with their tools.
 Choose tools that get the best reviews (usually this will also indicate that the tool accomplishes its intended purpose) and make a plan for getting rid of unnecessary product versions and consolidating users into the selected products.
 The fewer products that remain in use, the better users can be trained for the products and the features they provide.
 And when competence improves, use becomes more efficient, satisfaction with products will increase and productivity will improve.

-IT has a key role to play in improving employee productivity.
+IT has a key role to play in increasing employee productivity.
 They have two different levers for this: (1) Minimizing lost work time due to IT hassles and (2) Maximizing employee efficiency by providing them with relevant quality tools (ie. software, applications, hardware).

 Key to affecting either one of these levers is access to up-to-date data.
 IT needs to be able to see what IT hassles employees face day-to-day so that they can work to reduce and eliminate these.